 CORE Point of sale (POS) design

-From the challenge of promoting a more informed sale, we created a solution that sealed a deal and could help companies get closer to omnichannel reality.
+From the challenge of promoting more informed sales, we created a solution that sealed a deal and could help companies get closer to omnichannel reality.

-Sales people didn't have context about orders made in other channels, for instance, a telesales person didn't know her client's preferences or buying historic in physical store.
+Merchant's sales force didn't had context about orders made in other channels, for instance, a person selling by phone didn't know her client's preferences or buying historic in physical store.

 Sales representatives needed more autonomy and agility to close deals.

-There was an unmet need of a company which had a high average ticket size and was willing to invest in a POS solution (more an opportunity than a problem).
+There was an unmet need of a specific merchant, which had a high average ticket size and was willing to invest in the POS solution (more an opportunity than a problem), sponsoring the project.